sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

 <br>

-The first function we define should return the following attributes for the ith column:
+Let's define a function that returns the following attributes for the ith column:

 - Number of objects: count()
 - The minimum value: min()